hwayne/learntla-v2/docs/core/operators.rst

   If you want to get on ahead, the new types we are not talking about are `model values <model_value>`, `structs <struct>`, and `functions <function>`.
 Yes, operators and functions are different things.

+.. todo:: Sorry, this had me stumble, because I wasn't sure what “new” refers to here.
+I surmised that it might be the ones not covered now, but the wording seemed strange and it had me count in the right sidebar if 3 types were missing from the 4+4.
+WHich wasn't easy, because the structure in the sidebar isn't meant to support this counting.
+Maybe just leave out the “new”?

 .. index:: =, # (not equals)